 Need in Deed’s community partners bring the “real world” into the classroom.

-Because the students in each Need in Deed classroom identify the issue they want to explore and address through service projects, we make community partner matches accordingly, calling on a wide array of individuals and organizations in any given year, from staff of the city’s Water and department to police community liaisons, curators from the Zoo, neuroscientists, staff from Project HOME and the PSPCA, museum exhibit specialists, mental health advocates, art therapists, and representatives of an antiviolence campaign.
+Because the students in each Need in Deed classroom identify the issue they want to explore and address through service projects, we make community partner matches accordingly, calling on a wide array of individuals and organizations in any given year.
+Partner have included staff of the city’s Water department, police community liaisons, curators from the Zoo, neuroscientists, staff from Project HOME and the PSPCA, museum exhibit specialists, mental health advocates, art therapists, representatives of an anti-violence campaign, and more.

 We also call on community partners as we explore with our teacher partners ways to improve teaching and learning or to understand issues that affect students and schools.